 Thankfully there was a small hotel next to the lighthouse and I used this chance to filch some wifi.
 Previously I had been navigating the roads blind, but was desperate to make it towards Cala d’Aigua Xelida, an orgasmic little cove in the fishing village of Tamariu and knew I would need some help for this leg of the drive.

 The drive up to the lighthouse was a harrowing experience.
 It began to hail and upon reaching the summit there was nothing to see but endless storm clouds.
-I had a simple dinner of grilled squid and washed it down with cheap read wine before hanging my head and rolling back down the hill, ultimately disappointed.
-There was a strange looking military vehicle parked at the bottom of the hill with the letters MAN on the grill, colored in red, white and blue.
+I had a simple dinner of grilled squid and washed it down with cheap red wine before hanging my head and rolling back down the hill, ultimately disappointed.
+There was a strange-looking military vehicle parked at the bottom of the hill with the letters MAN on the grill, coloured in red, white and blue.

-After an largely forgettable night in Dalí’s hometown of Figueres, I woke up and spent an hour at his bizarre looking museum.
+After a largely forgettable night in Dalí’s hometown of Figueres, I woke up and spent an hour at his bizarre-looking museum.
 It was coated in surrealist magic and is well worth a visit.
 But soon it was time to leave Figueres behind and take the circuitous winding route through the volcanic highlands.

-My day was colored by poignant reminders of this festering sore.
-Through the steamy terrain I drove as the rain began pelting down.
-Finally a break in the onslaught and I stopped to watch a herd of Donkeys collected behind a wooden fence on the side of the road.
+My day was coloured by poignant reminders of this festering sore.
+Through the steamy terrain, I drove as the rain began pelting down.
+Finally, a break in the onslaught and I stopped to watch a herd of Donkeys collected behind a wooden fence on the side of the road.
 Cars whooshed past in either direction, splattering rain on my back as I stood mesmerized by these creatures – they themselves a symbol of Catalonia.